jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 1. The initial idea the team wants to explore is “creating an app that offers recipes and teaches cooking skills.”
 2. The related meaningful activity can be “Learning new cooking skills when cooking with recipes”
 3. Asking how and why I got to “How do people learn new cooking skills when cooking from recipes?”
 4. We can then refine the question a bit.
 The people we work with may not want to focus on enthusiasts but on people who have less cooking skills yet, given that enthusiasts are probably a more saturated market.
-So we can refine the research question to: “How do people with low to intermediate existing cooking skills learn new skills when cooking from recipes?”
+So, we can refine the research question to: “How do people with low to intermediate existing cooking skills learn new skills when cooking from recipes?”

 > _Tip:_ In many research projects, you might not just have several people who need to be involved in shaping the research project question.
 In this case, a research planning workshop might be helpful to gather input and to help the team to gain mutual understanding of their interests.